 Osteotomy: Overview, Advantages, & Eligibility Criteria

 Spinal deformities can develop for various reasons, and their symptoms can be painful, embarrassing, or debilitating.
-Spinal osteotomies are surgical procedures that are widely used to treat an extensive range of spinal deformities.
+Spinal osteotomies are surgical procedures that doctors use to treat a wide variety of spinal deformities.

-The next level of osteotomy, called a Pedicle Subtraction, repairs deformities in spinal curvature of the lumbar spine that do not exceed 30 degrees of abnormality.
-During this procedure, the posterior ligaments and facet joints will be removed, along with a wedge-shaped section of bone.
-This removal will enable the bones to subsequently fit together in a more functional manner.
+Pedicle Subtraction (Level 2): The next level of osteotomy, called a Pedicle Subtraction, repairs deformities in spinal curvature of the lumbar spine that do not exceed 30 degrees of abnormality.
+During this procedure, your surgeon will remove the posterior ligaments and facet joints, along with a wedge-shaped section of bone.
+This removal will enable the bones to fit together in a more functional manner.

-The final, and most extreme degree of osteotomy, is called a Vertebral Column Resection and involves removal of one or more intact vertebral bodies and intervertebral discs.
-Used for extreme deformities with debilitating curvature, a spinal fusion will be required to restore structural stability following this more invasive procedure.
+Vertebral Column Resection (Level 3): A Vertebral Column Resection is the final, and most extreme, form of osteotomy.
+This procedure involves the removal of one or more intact vertebral bodies and their intervertebral discs.
+Used for extreme deformities or debilitating curvatures, a spinal fusion is required to restore the structural stability of the spine following this more invasive procedure.

 Advantages of an Osteotomy